Touring around Rome ~ Italy

 Colosseum ~ if you decide to tour the inside of the Colosseum, the wait for walk-up tickets will take you quite a while.
 Consequently, we just began touring around again.
 We just walked around Rome.
 Moreover, I’ve been to Arena in Verona and is based on the Colosseum.
 A LOT of the Colosseum is under construction and had quite a bit of muddy-mud all around it.
 I have no regrets, crowds are not my thing.

 Jon and I showed up here and it was so crowded we just snapped a few photos.
 Just walking around this alive and vibrant city was a treat!

-This area of Rome has such an amazing history.
+This area of Rome, Italy has such an amazing history.
 Brought here in the early part of 70 AD the Jewish community in Rome were brought to live in really poor conditions….
 It wasn’t until Napoleon’s invasion that the Jewish community enjoyed more freedoms.
 Napoleon released some restrictions and they enjoyed a bit more prosperity.
-Also, this area of town held the Pescheria (or fish market) since it was close to the harbor.
+Also, this area of the town held the Pescheria (or fish market) since it was close to the harbor.

 During WWII, the community was brought together and threatened to come up with 20Kg of gold to not be sent to concentration camps within a 24 hour period.
 Not just the Jewish community but other Romans came together and met the ransom, however, the Nazi promise was not kept and they were taken to the camps anyway.

 We really enjoyed walking through this ancient area of Rome, Italy. the weather got a little nicer with the sun coming out and still snow everywhere.